jppmarujo/CS50x/classes/SearchAlgorithms.md

 We refer to this as O.

 We sometimes also care about the **best-case scenario**.
-We refer to this as Û.
+We refer to this as Ω.

 ## Searching